 Food sovereignty offers opportunities to advance women’s rights within the food system, because it acknowledges the historic role they have played since the invention of farming in gathering and sowing seeds, and as protectors and guardians of biodiversity and genetic resources.
 Women provide moral, social and emotional support for food sovereignty, “creating bread and food out of nothing”.

-"Biotechnology and intellectual property rights form gender barriers
+"Biotechnology and intellectual property rights form gender barriers to the recognition of women within the food system."

 Seeds are rural women’s greatest treasure.
 They are both the beginning and the end of the production cycle that reflects a people’s history.
 If seeds exist in diverse forms and circulate freely as a collective asset, they will guarantee an abundance of food.
 As a result, biotechnology and intellectual property rights form gender barriers to the recognition of women within the food system, preventing women from passing on their knowledge.